iainquayle/birch/issues.md

 - move the bitwise operators to some other syntax, perhaps look for other precedences this is actually backed by a few langs, haskell and ml based doesnt, older python, older lua haskell and ml support with specific functions
-- cantt remember the third option lol
+- cant remember the third option lol

 ## blocks